Welcome New Students!

 What about a book list and how do I buy my books?

 The on-line bookstore is a new system for ordering all required and recommended books.
-It can be found at christendom.edu/bookstore.
-On the bookstore website, there is a menu-bar with a list of subjects: Greek, Latin, History, etc. Click on a subject to open a page listing the courses in that subject and both the required and recommended books for each course.
-You will see images of each book under the course headings.
-Click on the images to go to the Amazon.com page for each book.
+It can be found at ecampus.com/christendom.
+On the bookstore website, you will be able to select a course, choose the professor teaching the course, and then buy both the required and recommended books for that course.

 Please send questions and comments to bookstorechristendom.edu.